 Though we included a planned start date in the application, it’s too early in the review process to have a definitive date.
 Learn more about the ISP CISF in the Overview.

 How is this project different from the one in New Mexico?

 Details about the proposed New Mexico CISF can be found on the NRC’s website.

 Who is Orano?

 Orano USA is a subsidiary of the global company Orano, with more than 700 employees located across the U.S. Headquartered in Washington, D.C., the company is an international leader in decommissioning shutdown nuclear energy facilities, used fuel management, federal site cleanup and closure, and the sale of uranium, conversion, and enrichment services to the U.S. commercial and federal markets.
 Its Orano Med nuclear medicine business is developing targeted radioactive isotopes for removing hard-to-treat cancers.
-Orano has more than three decades of experience in decontaminating and dismantling nuclear facilities, and more than 50 years’ experience in transporting and storing used nuclear fuel (UNF) and radioactive materials.
+Orano TN, the Orano subsidiary in charge of nuclear logistics (formerly known as TN Americas), is a leader in the American nuclear industry offering innovative total systems solutions for used fuel and radioactive waste management and nuclear transportation.
+Orano has more than three decades of experience in decontaminating and dismantling nuclear facilities, and more than 50 years of experience in transporting and storing used nuclear fuel and radioactive materials.
 Orano USA was previously known as AREVA Nuclear Materials.

 Who is WCS?